Rules for cross-country skiing

 - Two-way-parts: In two-way party skiers have to run on the right side.

 - Ski stick conduction: the ski stick should be conducted close to the body to not endanger other cross-country skiers.
-It was often happen that following skiers was been hurt by the high ski sticks of the front skiers.

 - Control of speed: A cross-country skier must move in control and adapt his speed to his personal ability and to the prevailing conditions.